compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

-Since our model contains no recurrence and no convolution, in order for the model to make use of the order of the sequence, we must inject some information about the relative or absolute position of the tokens in the sequence.
+Since our model contains no recurrence and no convolution, in order for the model to make use of the order of the sequence, we must inject some information about the relative or absolute position of the tokens in the sequence.  ...

+> **Commentary:**
+>
+> **Since our model contains no recurrence and no convolution**: RNNs, by the nature
+> of how it computes things (in 'loops'), it tracks the position of tokens.
+Similarly,
+> CNNs track the position of the token when it windoes over the matrix.
+Self-attention
+> computes everything at once as a big matrix that can be parallelized.
+By design it's faster, but, loses positional info.

+...
 To this end, we add "positional encodings" to the input embeddings at the bottoms of the encoder and decoder stacks.
 The positional encodings have the same dimension
 $d_{\text{model}}$ as the embeddings, so that the two can be summed.
 There are many choices of positional encodings, learned and fixed [(cite)](https://arxiv.org/pdf/1705.03122.pdf).

+> **Commentary:**
+>
+> **"learned and fixed"**: Learned: learned as the model trains.
+Fixed: the opposite.
+The encoding is calculated.
+In this paper, the fixed version is used.

 In this work, we use sine and cosine functions of different frequencies: